Software, IT & Cybersecurity job market report cover, Detroit-Warren-Dearborn, MI, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: High.
-Recent local labor data, statewide occupation signals, and current employer-side evidence point in the same general direction.
+Recent local wage, unemployment, and market-composition evidence supports the main conclusions.

 Limitations